-Values of the parameters: the standard set, with exception for the value of H which is set to 15 km.
+Values of the parameters: The standard set, except for the value of H, which is set to 15 km.

-Result.
-The displacements of the blocks and the distribution of the epicenters of the synthetic earthquakes look like those obtained in Experiment 1, but the synthetic seismicity in the Alps disappears and the level of seismic activity decreases.
-The displacements of the blocks are listed in Table 2, and the epicenters of the synthetic earthquakes are shown in Figure 8.
+Results: The displacements of the blocks and the distribution of the epicenters of the synthetic earthquakes are similar to those obtained in Experiment 1, but the synthetic seismicity in the Alps disappears and the overall level of seismic activity decreases.
+The average velocities of the blocks are listed in Table 2, and the epicenters of the synthetic earthquakes are shown in Figure 7.

-Purpose: to change the direction of motion of the northern part of the Adria (block IV), and to improve the fit with observed seismicity by removing the synthetic seismicity from the southern boundary of the block structure and by making seismically active its northern part.
+Purpose: To reproduce the direction of motion of the northern part of the Adria (block IV), and to improve the fit with observed seismicity by removing the synthetic seismicity from the southern boundary of the block structure and by making its northern part seismically active.

 Values of the parameters: The standard set is modified as follows.
-The translational velocities of the boundary block BB4 and of the underlying medium, for blocks IV - VIII and XI, correspond to a rotation of the Adria plate around the pole with geographical coordinates $44.2^{\circ}$ N and $8.3^{\circ}$ E (Meletti et al., 2000).
-This means that the prescribed velocities are orthogonal to the radius vector from the pole of rotation to the center of the block and that the values of the velocities are proportional to its distance from the pole of rotation (as given in table 3).
-These NE oriented velocities prescribed for the underlying medium account also for the probable global eastward drift of the asthenosphere relative to the lithosphere, as suggested by Doglioni et al. (1999b).
+The translational velocities of the boundary block BB4 and of the underlying medium, for blocks IV-VIII and XI, correspond to a rotation of the Adria plate around the pole with geographical coordinates 44.2°N and 8.3°E (MELETTI et al., 2000).
+This means that the prescribed velocities are orthogonal to the radius vector from the pole of rotation to the center of the block and that the values of the velocities are proportional to its distance from the pole of rotation (as given in Table 3).
+These NE-oriented velocities prescribed for the underlying medium account also for the possible global eastward drift of the asthenosphere relative to the lithosphere, as suggested by DOGLIONI et al. (1999b).
 No rotational components of velocity are prescribed.
-The velocity of the underlying medium for block X is the same as the velocity of the boundary block BB5, $V_x = -25$ cm, $V_y = 65$ cm. per unit of dimensionless time.
+The velocity of the underlying medium for block X is the same as the velocity of the boundary block BB5, $V_x = -25$ cm, $V_y = 65$ cm per unit of dimensionless time.